micro-os-plus/micro-test-plus-xpack/README.md

 ### Examples

-A simple example showing how to use the µTest++ framework is presented below and is also available in [tests/src/sample-test.cpp](tests/src/sample-test.cpp).
+An example showing how to use the µTest++ framework is presented below and is also available in [tests/src/sample-test.cpp](tests/src/sample-test.cpp).